jimmay5469/jimmay5469.github.io/_includes/resume.md

 - Led discovery and implementation of Pinterest OAuth for the Pinterest API
 - Mentored 2 junior developers in JavaScript, Ruby on Rails, and general development practices
 - Implemented a release management system that allowed us to do instant rollbacks, preview upcoming releases, and view old releases to quickly troubleshoot regressions
-- Used Redux in an Ember app for better state management
-- Created a D3 data insights portion of the application for users to know what action items they needed to take based on their collected data
 - Incremental rewrite from Backbone.js to Ember.js with zero downtime
 - Incrementally converted an application from Broccoli to EmberCLI with zero downtime and without interruption to the other developers actively working on features in the same codebase
 - Created bookmarklet and Chrome tool for creating scheduled Pinterest pins
-- Implemented a plug-and-play abstraction system for collecting analytics data from many different analytics tools we tried
-- Implemented an interactive onboarding user flow to decrease the number of support hours we needed to provide to our users
-- Wrote pipelines in CircleCI

 Volunteer Experience